 - Travel with your own trusted gear (Read on).

-Depending on your destination and the amount of “cargo” your wife/girlfriend will put up with, I will show you a few packing tips that have worked well for me on my travels so far.
+Depending on your destination and the amount of “cargo” your partner will put up with, I will show you a few packing tips that have worked well for me on my travels so far.

 Travel vs. Trolling Rods

 4 piece travel rods are great for light fly fishing or small lures, but what if you’re going after something bigger?
-Ask any serious international angler planning his trip to a coral-filled paradise; He’s going to bring at least two heavy trolling rods for the charter boat (just in case the equipment on board isn’t any good) and another 4 piece travel rod for having fun from the beach.
+Ask any serious international angler planning their trip to a coral-filled paradise; they’re going to bring at least two heavy trolling rods for the charter boat (just in case the equipment on board isn’t any good) and another 4 piece travel rod for having fun from the beach.

 According to the US Transportation Security Administration, you can take travel rods as carry-on luggage with you.
 I usually group them together in a short rod tube and haven’t had any trouble so far on local or international flights.
-To secure the rods additional, tape them together or pack them in their original packaging so they don’t chafe during the ride too much.
+To secure the rods additionally, tape them together or pack them in their original packaging so they don’t chafe during the ride too much.

-Heavier equipment such as beach-casting or trolling rods might be a bit harder to get airport security to agree to let you carry on the plane.
-Don’t worry though, you can check them in as sports equipment and most airlines will not charge you an overweight / excess baggage fee.
+What about heavier equipment like beach-casting or trolling rods?
+It might be a bit harder to get airport security to agree to let you carry these on the plane.
+Don’t worry though, you can check them in as sports equipment and most airlines will not charge you an overweight/excess baggage fee.
 That being said, be sure to check the website of the company you’re flying with about their sports equipment luggage policies.

-Tip for checking in rod tubes: Buy a hard-shell one that supports a padlock or drill two holes into a soft-shell tube so you can lock the zipper in place to avoid getting your rods stolen.
+Tip for checking in rod tubes: Buy a hard-shell tube that supports a padlock or drill two holes into a soft-shell one so you can lock the zipper in place to avoid getting your rods stolen.
 It’s an unpleasant fact, but baggage theft does happen.
-Your job is to make the “prize” as hard to get to and least attractive as possible.
+Your job is to make the “prize” as hard to get at as possible.

 How to Pack Reels